DevnagriAI/android-java-sdk/README.md

 # Get Translations Of JSON Object

   // This method is used to convert the entire JSON object to requested language
   // ignoreKeys -> Send a list of strings that you want to ignore during the conversion process

   JSONObject json = new JSONObject();
   json.put("Name", "DevNagri SDK");
   json.put("Language", "Java");
   devNagriTranslationSdk.getTranslationOfJSON(jsonObjectValue,
             ignoreKeys,
             new GenericCallback<JSONObject>() {
                   @Override
                   public void onCallback(JSONObject translatedJsonObject) {
                       //Here you find translated JSON Object
                   }
             });

-# For Modular Approach
-	- Please add DevNagriSDK dependency in each module level gradle file.
-	- If you have multiple modules in your application, then in each module's base activity override the below method.

-	public AppCompatDelegate getDelegate() {
-		return MainApplication.devNagriTranslationSdk.fetchAppDelegate(this, super.getDelegate());
-	}